jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.23 MaxElevDevSignature

-Calculates the maximum elevation deviation over a range of spatial scales and for a set of points..
+Calculates the maximum elevation deviation over a range of spatial scales and for a set of points.

 *Parameters*: